nLab zero-one measure

 Zero-one measures are measures whose only values are zero and one.

 In probability theory, they model situations which “are not really random”, where we are almost surely certain of which events take place and which do not.
-They are used in categorical probability to model situations of ergodicity.
+They are used to express zero-one laws and more generally to model situations of ergodicity.

 The analogous concept for Markov kernels is a zero-one kernel.